MatiasMolinaBishop/SnowboardPro-game/README.md

 # WORLD FIGHTER 2.0 - game
-Developed with js &amp; canvas.
+Developed with JavaScript &amp; canvas.

 Suitable for all browsers.